 The place was swarming with policemen soon after the alarm on the double murder had been flashed — an alarm that recalled to most of them the 1931 murder.
 That crime was added to the list of New York’s unsolved mysteries.

 In keeping with Mr. Ridley’s frugal and eccentric habits, the office as it was found today, was almost bare.
 There was an old roll-top desk, a couple of chairs, some papers — some of them musty with age — strewn on the floor.
 Nothing more — except the bodies of the aged merchant and his secretary.

 The earlier murder mentioned in the story above — which took place in the same location when Ridley's previous secretary was the victim — had gone unsolved (with three detectives investigating).
 One important error in the above story — Lee Weinstein wasn't beaten to death; he was shot seven times with what a ballistics expert would say was the same gun that killed Herman Moench in 1931.

 Early attention in the double murder was focused on Ridley, a very strange bird, to say the least.
-Days later police uncovered intriguing details of Weinstein's professional and personal lives that complicated an already confusing case.
+Days later, police uncovered intriguing details of Weinstein's professional and personal lives that complicated an already confusing case.
 However, accounts in New York City newspapers led me to suspect the investigators got carried away chasing false leads.
 Possible solutions were obvious, but none was pursued to the point an arrest was made, at least, not for the murders.
-Through it all one essential question was seldom addressed — where is the gun that killed Weinstein and Moench?
+Through it all, one essential question was seldom addressed — where was the gun that killed Weinstein and Moench?
 And whose was it?